top of page

 I gave a talk to a receptive and appreciative audience at Martha Point, Australia.
 Audience members commented on the detail of the story and presentation and enjoyed the many slides.
 Photographs from the day featured below.

-My most recent talk was at the Medway Archives Centre where I was thrilled to have in the audience the grandson of one of the men who lost their lives when HMS India was torpedoed.
+A recent talk was at the Medway Archives Centre where I was thrilled to have in the audience the grandson of one of the men who lost their lives when HMS India was torpedoed.
 The feedback from this talk was very positive with comments like "Great speaker, could hear every word", " Brilliant speaker, brilliant lecture", "Really engaging speaker, brilliantly researched, so glad I came to this talk." and "Best talk you've ever had" being left on the feedback forms.

 Sir William Pearce.jpg